 The other effects of train law are not favorable to the additional taxes.
 For example, excises taxes on automobiles, petroleum products, sweetened beverages the highest tax rates on cigarettes.
 The other taxes that increased the tax rates were mineral products, foreign currency deposits unit (FCDU), capital gains tax on non-traded stocks, and stock transaction tax (STT).

 Overall, train tax law has a constructive effect on social growth and more investment opportunities to come.
-If you have any comments on the impact of train law, feel free to share by dropping your comments below.
-Yes, don’t hesitate to drop your opinions.
+If you have any comments on the impact of train law, share by dropping your comments below.
+Yes, drop your opinions.